LironEr/bundlemon/README.md

 - `CI_PR_NUMBER` - PR number, only set if BundleMon runs on a pull request
 - `CI_COMMIT_MESSAGE` - Optional, set it if `includeCommitMessage` option is `true`

+## BundleMon free hosted service

+By default BundleMon is running on a free hosted server, you can also run BundleMon [on your server](./service/docs/self-hosted.md).

+Limitations of the free hosted service:

+- Records created by a PR will be deleted after 30 days.
+- Records in branches without activity (new commits) will be deleted after 180 days.

+More limitations may be added in the future as more and more projects use the free hosted service.

+**If you want to support this project and help with server costs please consider [donating](https://github.com/sponsors/LironEr) ❤**

 ## Contributing

 Read the [contributing guide](./CONTRIBUTING.md) to learn how to run this project locally and contribute.